abasu89/quadcopter/README.md

 # Teach a Quadcopter How to Fly
 This project aims to teach a quadcopter how to hover at a (x,y,z) position specified by the user.
+Please note that the project is still ongoing.

 The project consists of four files: